 It is important that you recognise that your team have lives outside of work.
-By providing flexible working and accommodating personal appointments or emergencies in return for their loyalty and hard work can be a great way to build trust and motivate your employees.
-Let your employees work from home once a month, leave early for a doctor’s appointment, or have a long lunch when it’s their birthday.
-These relatively minor things can show that you appreciate your employees and see them as people and want to make their lives easier where possible.
+By providing flexible or hybrid working and accommodating personal appointments or emergencies in return for their loyalty and hard work can be a great way to build trust and motivate your employees.

 4. Ensure fair compensation and benefits

 Everyone wants to know they are being treated fairly and equally.
 Salary banding is becoming more common in the public sector, as it provides transparency, gives clear room for progression and ensures a basic level of fairness is being maintained.
 This can also be done with allocated annual leave, private health insurance, and other benefits.
 Make sure if there are discrepancies, be transparent about why different employees have different benefits, and how they can get to that level if desired.

 All employees want to be heard.
 Creating an environment where voicing your ideas and opinions is not only allowed but actively encouraged will demonstrate that you value your employees’ ideas and expertise, whilst also helping your organisation to continue to meet customer expectations.
 Bring your employees regularly together to encourage them to share their ideas and create an innovative workplace.
 Make sure everyone has regular one-to-one meetings with their managers to voice concerns or issues, and have senior management operate an open-door policy.
 A visible senior management team within the workplace is also helpful as it makes them more approachable and in sync with what’s going on with their employees.
 These small changes will ensure any issues don’t fester longer than necessary and good ideas don’t go unnoticed.

 6. Invest in your employees’ career development